-Having a budget is essential to taking control of your finances.
+Having a budget is essential to taking control of your personal finance budget.
 After all, budgeting helps ensure you have enough money for the bills and other expenses that come up each month.
 Unfortunately, budgeting isn’t always easy, and it can be challenging to stick to a budget even when you know what needs to be done.
 If you find that your budget is failing to work, there could be several reasons.
 Here are six potential explanations and what to do about them.

-Tools for budgeting
+Tools for Personal Finance Budget

 You can budget in two ways: with pencil and paper or with a budgeting app or spreadsheet.